-I arrived at Cloud Cryotherapy feeling lethargic and tired from a rough work week.
-The owner, Tom Rodgers, gave me a tour of his trendy facility and guided me back to where my session would take place.
-The cryosauna was in a private room and I was given a detailed explanation of how everything would play out.
-I must admit, at this point, I was feeling a little uncomfortable thinking about the cold temperatures I was about to become immersed in, but I was pleasantly surprised when I realized it was a “different kind of cold.”
+Like many people, I arrived at Cloud Cryotherapy feeling lethargic and tired from my week.
+The owner, Tom Rodgers, guided me to where the session would take place and gave me a detailed account of how everything would play out.
+By the time I was ready for my polar plunge, I was feeling weak in the knees thinking about how cold I was about to get.
+However, I was pleasantly surprised when I realized it was a “different kind of cold.”